LarsHagemann/serializer/README.md

 In serializable.hpp is most of the magic happening.
 Most interesting for users are the reader and the writer though.
-The four files serarr.hpp, servec.hpp, serstr.hpp and sermap.hpp contain helper functions that make it easy to serialize std::map, std::array, std::string, std::filesystem::path (if enabled) and std::vector.
+The four files serarr.hpp, servec.hpp, serstr.hpp and sermap.hpp contain helper functions that make it easy to serialize std::map, std::array, std::string, std::wstring, std::filesystem::path (if enabled) and std::vector.
 The Library will work for every trivially copyable type.
 You can write your own helper functions for other types as well.
 Just have a look at serstr.hpp for example.